I want to work and live in the U.S. How can I become an immigrant?

 For your country of residence, a police certificate is considered valid for 12 months from the date of issuance.
-Police certificates obtained from other countries where you previously resided are valid indefinitely, provided that you do not return to the country and reside for six months or more.
+Police certificates obtained from other countries where you previously resided are valid indefinitely, provided that you have not returned to the country and resided there for six months or more.

-Applicants should arrive at the Embassy’s Consular Section at the time of their scheduled interview.
+Applicants should arrive at the Embassy’s Consular Section no earlier than 10 minutes before the time of their scheduled interview.
 Applicants who arrive late may miss their interview.
-You can learn your appointment date and time on our website.

-You should allow approximately two hours for the visa interview.
-In some cases you may need to wait for your interview until 12:00 PM.
+You should allow approximately two hours for the visa appointment.

-You can put in a request to reschedule an immigrant visa appointment through https://ais.usvisa-info.com 24 hours after the interview date passes.
-The requests coming through this web site will be evaluated by the Consular Section.
-We would like to inform you that the web site will not provide you with a selection of available appointment dates.
-Your new interview date will be set according to the Consular Section’s schedule.
-Please note that in periods of high demand, this may be several months later.
-After the date is changed, you will be informed by email.
+If you are not able to attend your interview and would like to obtain a new appointment, you can put in a request to reschedule an immigrant visa appointment through https://ais.usvisa-info.com 24 hours after the interview date passes.
+The requests coming through this web site will be evaluated by the Consular Section and you will be informed by email.

-No. If all the paperwork and administrative processing are complete at the time of the interview, preparing an immigrant visa and packet will take at least 3-4 workdays.
-Your passport and visa packet will be returned to you by Turkish Postal Service (PTT) for you to pick up from a PTT branch of your convenience.
+No. If all the paperwork and administrative processing are complete at the time of the interview, preparing an immigrant visa and packet will take up to 3-4 workdays.
+Your passport and visa packet will be returned to you by Turkish Postal Service (PTT) for you to pick up from the PTT branch you have registered before your interview.

 Please Note: K1 fiancé(e) visa processing may take 7-10 days.

-In most cases, the priority date is the date the petition was filed with U.S. Citizenship and Immigration Services (USCIS) (Click on this link to go to the USCIS website).
-Immediate Relative (IR and CR) and Fiancé (K-1) cases do not have priority dates since there are no numerical limits on these categories.
-Other categories have priority dates.
+In most cases, the priority date is the date the petition was filed with U.S. Citizenship and Immigration Services (USCIS).
+Immediate Relative (IR and CR) and Fiancé (K-1) cases are not subject to numerical limitation; so, they immediately become current once USCIS approves the petition.

-The Affidavit of Support is a contract between a sponsor and the applicant that is required for some immigrant visas.
+The Affidavit of Support is a contract between a sponsor and the applicant that is required for some immigrant visa applications.
 The sponsor agrees to provide financial support for the applicant until the applicant becomes an American citizen or can be credited with 40 quarters (ten years or more) of work.
-The sponsor must show that he/she has income equal to or greater than 125 percent of the Federal Poverty Guidelines (PDF 6KB) (click on link to access Guidelines) for his/her household size.
-Depending on the type of visa, either the Form I-864 (PDF 435KB)or I-134 (PDF 435KB) will be required for this purpose.
+The sponsor must show that he/she has income equal to or greater than 125 percent of the Federal Poverty Guidelines for his/her household size.
+Depending on the type of visa, either the Form I-864 or I-134 will be required for this purpose.

 Yes.
 All petitioners must accept legal responsibility for financially supporting the family members for which they petition.

 In the case that the petitioner’s financial resources are insufficient to meet the necessary legal level to sponsor their beneficiary or beneficiaries, they will need to find one or more person/s willing to take on the same legal responsibility and file an affidavit of support for the beneficiary or beneficiaries in question.
-If an additional sponsor is a qualifying household member of the petitioner (a “co-sponsor”), then they must provide an I-864A Form (PDF 955KB)(click on link to access form) as well as the necessary supporting documentation.
-In the case that the additional sponsor in question is not a qualified household member (a “joint sponsor”), then he/she must provide an I-864 Form (PDF 435KB) (click on link to access form) and the necessary supporting documentation.
+If an additional sponsor is a qualifying household member of the petitioner (a “co-sponsor”), then they must provide an I-864A Form as well as the necessary supporting documentation.
+In the case that the additional sponsor in question is not a qualified household member (a “joint sponsor”), then he/she must provide an I-864 Form and the necessary supporting documentation.